How to Setup Knit

 The first step is to choose a category that you want to integrate with.
 Knit supports multiple categories of business applications - for example, HRIS, CRM, Accounting, ATS, Communication, and more.
 Select the category that fits the type of application you plan to integrate (for instance, pick HRIS if you want to connect to an HR system).
 This selection tailors the getting-started experience to show you relevant data models and APIs for that domain.

-Don’t worry if you’re interested in multiple categories - you can focus on one category to start, then later return to this step and explore another category.
+Don’t worry if you’re interested in multiple categories - you can focus on one category to start, then later return to this step and explore another category via the Enable New Category button on your dashboard.
 The Knit dashboard allows you to revisit and launch the onboarding flow for a different category at any time.
 Picking a category simply helps Knit provide you with the appropriate integration workflow and examples for that type of software.

 Many integration categories in Knit support data sync via webhooks, meaning Knit can automatically push data updates to your application.
 If the category you selected supports syncs (common for things like HRIS, ATS, CRM, etc.), you will be prompted to register a webhook URL where Knit should send data events.